Huawei CEO: since the S4 is a 'so-so smartphone' and Apple is 'slipping,' we can be third by 2015

-Huawei announced the world's slimmest smartphone last week, the Ascend P6
+Huawei CEO Richard Yu holding the world's slimmest smartphone the Ascend P6

 It is thus becoming very apparent that the company is getting serious about its product offerings, applying the needed attention to detail, and trying to come up with good value-for-money propositions.